linlichieh/golang-parallel-download-with-accept-ranges/README.md

 # About

-This is a example to show you how to download a file in efficient way.
+This is an example to show you how to download a file in efficient way.

-If the url supports http header `Accept-Ranges`, it will divide it into 5 parts and download it concurrently.
+If a URL supports http header - `Accept-Ranges`, it will be divided into several parts and download it concurrently.

 # Run

-Download a file
+Download a file with 5 connections (default: 5)

-    go run main.go "http://ipv4.download.thinkbroadband.com/20MB.zip"
+    ./golang-parallel-download-with-accept-ranges

+File name with timestamp

+    ./golang-parallel-download-with-accept-ranges -t

+Specify the connection count

+    ./golang-parallel-download-with-accept-ranges -c=7

 ![](https://github.com/jex-lin/golang-parallel-download-with-accept-ranges/blob/master/run.gif)